 The colab notebook is now ready to download datasets from Kaggle.

-Kaggle host two types of datasets: Competitions and Datasets.
-The procedure to download any type remains the same with just minor changes.
+Kaggle hosts two types of datasets: competitions and Datasets.
+The procedure to download either type remains the same with minor changes.

 Downloading Competitions dataset: